grantcarthew/start-prototype/docs/config.md

 Tasks automatically include **all contexts where `required = true`**.

 This ensures critical context (like AGENTS.md, ENVIRONMENT.md) is always present while excluding optional contexts.
-See the `required` field documentation in the **[context.\<name\>]** section above for complete behavior across all commands.
+See the `required` field documentation in the **[contexts.\<name\>]** section above for complete behavior across all commands.

 **Example task (full):**